 Geography graduates have highly sought after skills, too.
 They are literate (they write essays and dissertations), numerate (they carry out statistical analysis) and use computers (e.g. GIS).
 They also learn in the field.
 For our first year boys we run an annual trip to the Ardèche, a limestone region north of Marseille in France.
 They learn about the impact that rock type has on landscape and human activity, whilst enjoying the opportunities and challenges the limestone provides through caving, climbing and exploring the world famous limestone gorges by canoe.

 At IGCSE we focus on data collecting skills in the local environment around Tonbridge.
 Once boys reach the sixth form, they visit the London Docklands to study multiple deprivation and urban renewal in Tower Hamlets, and compare sand dunes and salt marshes on the coast at Rye.
 There is a 10-12 day expedition to a more exotic location every two years for as many as 35 boys.
-Recent trips have been to Vietnam, Borneo and Morocco, and the next trip will be to Costa Rica, but current members of the department have also led expeditions to Peru, Iceland and New Zealand.
+Recent trips have been to Costa, Rica, Vietnam, Borneo and Morocco, and the next trip will be to Iceland, but current members of the department have also led expeditions to Peru, Iceland and New Zealand.

 There are year round evening extension classes aimed at sixth formers who are considering Geography, Earth Sciences or Land Economy at university.
 These start as a set of teacher led seminars on subjects as diverse as Identity and Britishness, the Production of Nature, the Geological History of the British Isles, and Postmodernity.
 These sessions then develop into student led seminars which have recently included topics such as Ghettoisation, Sustainable Cities, Earth Science Dating Techniques, Milankovitch Cycles and the Role of Globalisation in Ancient Civilisations.
 The focus is on stimulating debate and touching on areas of university geography which do not feature in A-level specifications.